MoRoble/AWS-Projects/Ansible/ReadMe.md

 - Configuring zsh and Oh My Zsh: Customize the `.zshrc` file using the `lineinfile` module to set the desired theme, plugins, and environment variables.
 Integrate Oh My Zsh to enhance your shell experience.

-- Get the playbook by accessing [the link]() and clone it into your project directory.
+- Get the playbook by accessing [macos_setup](https://github.com/MoRoble/AWS-Projects/blob/main/Ansible/macos_setup.yaml) YAML file and clone it into your project directory.
 After cloning, navigate to the playbook directory.

 To run the playbook, execute the following command in your terminal: `ansible-playbook macos_setup.yml`.
 Ansible will execute the tasks defined in your playbook, automatically installing and configuring the specified software and settings on your macOS system.